 While some people prefer using soil substrates, and it is certainly a viable option, one has to be wary of some of the risks involved in using soil based substrates.
 The main problem is that it is hard to know what is in the soil that you are using for your tank.
 You risk introducing toxins or parasites if the soil is contaminated with them.
 Also a lot of times soils can keep leaching large amounts of ammonia into the water and this can lead to algae disasters as well as be harmful to your fish.
 While they are nutrients rich, over time they will lose the nutrients in them, so it is wise to supplement your tank with some additional fertilizers.
 All-in-all using soil as a component of your substrate is definitely a viable option, but make sure to research carefully and take the opinion of more experienced planted tank enthusiasts before finalizing your soil substrate.
 Most importantly be aware of the risks and take the necessary precautions to prevent any harm to your tank/fish.

 Note – If you wish to use Aquasoil (AS) Amazonia by ADA, then you need to first cycle the soil beforehand and leach out the ammonia before you can use it for this technique.
 This is because the constant water changes required for aquasoil could potentially cause algae problems.
-For more info on how to pre-cycle Aquasoil check this link: http://www.theshrimpfarm.com/blog/archives/28
+For more info on how to pre-cycle Aquasoil check this link (Links to Internet Archive copy of site since it is no longer functional): http://www.theshrimpfarm.com/blog/archives/28

 AS is amazing stuff and is definitely the best and most nutrient rich commercial substrate available.
 Since it is packed with nutrients you could probably get away with no fertilization at all in a Low-Tech Non CO2 technique, save for the occasional dose of traces.
 However over time as the nutrients in the substrate get used up you will probably need to start dosing some macros again.